-Our friend Conductor Tom Hanlon was another victim of an auto maniae, struck and fatally injured May 25, He was He was buried May 21st by his brother Masons and was laid to rest in Rosehill Cemetery.
+Our friend Conductor Tom Hanlon was another victim of an auto maniac. struck and fatally injured May 25. buried May 31st by his brother Masons and was laid to rest in Rosehill Cemetery.
 Our sincere sympathy to the family.

-The boys are all glad to see Conductor A. Brewer back on the job who has bad a long seige of illness from Feb.
+The boys are all glad to see Conductor A. Brewer back on the job who has had a long seige of illness from Feb.
 1 to June 1.
 We all hope he will regain his health and strength and be steady on the job.